 The goal of plastic surgery is to restore the most natural appearance and functioning of soft tissues (skin, fat, blood vessels and nerves).
 The plastic surgeon may use tissue from other areas of the body to provide natural coverage of exposed artificial joints, bones, blood vessels and nerves.
 The donor tissue may come from the abdomen, thigh or back.
 When possible, surgery to remove the cancer and reconstructive surgery are performed in a single operation.

-The Bone and Connective Tissue Cancer Program team at Froedtert & the Medical College may also recommend chemotherapy to treat bone cancer.
+Our Sarcoma Program team may also recommend chemotherapy to treat bone cancer.
 It may be administered before surgery to shrink the tumor, or subsequently to minimize the risk of the cancer occurring elsewhere in the body.
 As a secondary modality in treating bone cancer, chemotherapy is considered adjuvant therapy.
 Patients who present for treatment with disease that has spread to other sites will generally receive chemotherapy.

 Radiation therapy is less commonly utilized to treat bone sarcoma.
 If resection (surgery) of the bone tumor is not possible, radiation therapy may be an alternative.